Back Pain in Pregnancy

 lead to problems with balance and the potential for falls.
 The weight of your baby

-and weakening of abdominal muscles pulls your lower spine forward, adding strain to
+and weakening of belly muscles pulls your lower spine forward, adding strain to back

 back strain and pain.